transclusivity/lisi/readme.md

 > *“What's in your hands I think and hope is intelligence: the ability to see the machine as more than when you were first led up to it, that you can make it more.” ― Alan J. Perlis*

 Included in this repository are the Lia manuals.
-This collection  of manuals is divided into smaller, well specified *Educational Modules* or EMs.
+This collection  of manuals is divided into smaller, well specified *Accepted Form * or EMs.
 These are meant to form the basis of the curriculum for teaching Lia.
 There are 4 included in the [manuals](manuals) directory:
 - [EM-0](manuals/em-0.md): A manual for how Ems should be written and structured
 - [EM-1](manuals/em-1.md): A user manual for those who wish to use the language